-- 13.02 No representatives of the written press or radio journalists are allowed in the playing area or the area between the boundaries of the field and the spectators. - 13.03 In terms of the mass media, only a limited number of photographers, TV cameramen, and the personnel required to operate an electronic television camera of the host broadcaster all equipped with special permits for the event are allowed in the area between the boundaries of the field and the spectators, where they carry out their work in the specific locations assigned to them (Annex IIIa and Annex IIIb).
+- 13.02 No representatives of the written press or audio media are allowed in the playing area or the area between the boundaries of the field and the spectators. - 13.03 In terms of the mass media, only a limited number of audiovisual rights-holder photographers, TV production staff and cameramen all equipped with special permits for the event are allowed in the area between the boundaries of the field and the spectators, where they carry out their work in the specific locations assigned to them (Annex IIIa and Annex IIIb).